chrisbjr/api-guard/README.md

     Route::get('api/v1/books', 'BooksController@all');
     Route::get('api/v1/books/{id}', 'BooksController@show');

 You will need to use your API key and put it in the header to access it.
-By default, the header value is using the `Authorization` parameter.
+By default, the header value is using the `X-Authorization` parameter.
 You can change this in the config file.

 Try calling this route using `curl`

-     curl --header "Authorization: 2ed9d72e5596800bf805ca1c735e446df72019ef" http://localhost:8000/api/v1/books
+     curl --header "X-Authorization: 2ed9d72e5596800bf805ca1c735e446df72019ef" http://localhost:8000/api/v1/books

 You should get the following response: